Yukaii/n8n-intelligence/docs/prd.md

 -  The generated workflow is displayed in a user-friendly editor and can be exported or sent directly to the user’s n8n instance.

 #### 3.3. **Node Information Retrieval**
--  The system queries the n8n instance’s `/rest/nodes` endpoint (or similar) to retrieve up-to-date node definitions and parameters.
+-  The system can query the n8n instance’s `/rest/nodes` endpoint (or similar) using scripts like `scripts/crawl-nodes.ts` to retrieve up-to-date node definitions and parameters.
 -  If the user is not authenticated, the system uses a bundled default node list for prompt context.

 #### 3.4. **Frontend**